ygtdmn/CrateCreator/README.md

 # CrateCreator
-This is a Java Desktop Application to create crates easily for CrazyCrates plugin.
+This is a Java desktop application to create crates easily for CrazyCrates plugin.

 It's initially made for personal usage so it's not well documented.
 You can open issue if you need help.